morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: Uses the standard Mediatek device ID (VID/PID) for the mt7921au chipset: ID 0e8d:7961
 ```

-Note: FENVI makes a very similar adapter that contains the rtl8852bu chipset.
+Important: FENVI makes a very similar adapter that contains the rtl8852bu chipset.
 That is not what you want.
-The model number that you want is `FU-AX1800` and make sure the add says `mt7921`.
+The model number that you want is `FU-AX1800` and make sure the ad says `mt7921`.

 AliExpress - (cheap) - [FENVI 1800Mbps WiFi 6 USB Adapter Dual Band 2.4G/5Ghz Wireless WiFi Receiver USB 3.0 Dongle](https://www.aliexpress.us/item/3256805749323751.html?gatewayAdapt=glo2usa4itemAdapt)